CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q15: May we disrupt the function of a competitor CRS by throwing a jailbreak exploit to gain unauthorized access to an HPC in violation of the Conduct section of the DARPA Event Participation Agreement?

+A15: No.

 Q14: Can two different Challenge Sets have the same CSID in a single competition?

 A14: No.

 Q13: The TI-API spec allows me to query for CBIDs.
 Is this a necessary pre-step, or can I simply use a short name for the CB instead?